quicwg/multipath/draft-ietf-quic-multipath.md

   a variable-length integer value specifying the maximum number of active concurrent paths an endpoint is willing to build.
 The value of the max_concurrent_paths parameter MUST be at least 2.
 An endpoint that receives a value less than 2 MUST close the connection with an error of type TRANSPORT_PARAMETER_ERROR.
-If this transport parameter is absent, a default of 4 is assumed.
 After the handshake negotiation finished, endpoints MUST use the minimum of local and remote value of max_concurrent_paths as the maximum number of paths in the current connection.